How to be a good host for Ruby-throated Hummingbirds.

-How to Be a Good Hummingbird Host
+How to Place and Maintain a Hummingbird Feeder

 - Think RED!
 Hummingbirds are attracted to the color red, both in the feeders and flowers they are attracted to.